mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 #### Making a TUI

 I used [Cursive](https://github.com/gyscos/cursive) because the view absractions were very easy to grok and get started with.
 Much of the visual layout was inspired by another TUI I use for managing Kubernetes clusters: [k9s](https://github.com/derailed/k9s).
-The omnibox-style interface is simple to use and appears to be straightforward to implement: we can make a component for an omnibox then have views that subscribe to its events implement an `OmniboxSubscriber` trait:
+I like the omnibox-style interface.
+It seems reasonable to encode all of the tricky-key-combos bits into one component, then have it send semantically meaningful updates (e.g. a command was submitted). `View`s can implement `OmniboxSubscriber`, and `OmniboxSubscribedView` is kind of a hack so I can go from `&mut dyn View` to `&mut OmniboxSubscribedView` (to have `on_omnibox` available):

 ```rust
 pub trait OmniboxSubscriber: View {